First Essex: History

-First Essex arose from an amalgamation of Eastern National and Thamesway Buses.
-First Essex was originally part of the Eastern National Omnibus Company, founded in 1929, nationalised in 1949 and privatised in a management buyout in October 1986.
-In 1990, Eastern National was sold to Badgerline (who became part of FirstGroup in 1995) and split - the depots in North Essex continuing to operate as Eastern National and those in South Essex being transferred to a new division, Thamesway.
-Both were later amalgamated again and rebranded First Essex.
+Eastern National was the dominant bus company that operated in Essex from 1929 to 1995.
+It was nationalised in 1949 and became part of the National Bus Company in 1969.
+It was later privatised in a management buyout in October 1986.
+In 1990, Eastern National was acquired by Badgerline, which divided the company into two brands: Thamesway in the south of Essex and LRT tendered routes; and Eastern National in north Essex and south-east Hertfordshire.
+The company was included in the June 1995 merger of Badgerline with GRT Group to form FirstBus, which then recombined the two operations and renamed the company First Essex.

 First Essex was criticised by passengers and members of the Southend Area Bus Users' Group for withdrawing services which it considered no longer economically viable when Southend Borough Council withdrew bus subsidies as part of budget cuts in 2005.
 First said it was due to low passenger numbers, even when parts of the route were profitable.
-Further criticism came from passengers when First Essex and Arriva Southend decided to withdraw their "Day Rover" ticket, which allowed unlimited journeys on the day of purchase on buses operated by both companies, regardless of which company issued the ticket, so that day tickets could only be used on the buses of the company that issued them.
-They replaced it with a more expensive "Octopus" ticket, issued by and can be used on any buses operated by companies running in the general Southend area.
+Further criticism came from passengers when First Essex and Arriva Southend decided to withdraw their Day Rover ticket, which allowed unlimited journeys on the day of purchase on buses operated by both companies, regardless of which issued the ticket; as a result, their day rovers could only be used on the buses of the company that issued them.
+They replaced it with a more expensive Octopus ticket, which can be used on any service buses in the general Southend area.

-Current depots
+In March 2023, FirstGroup purchased the Essex-based Ensignbus, which runs bus services in Essex, as well as a vehicle refurbishment and resale operation.
+It was expected that its bus service operations would remain separate from those of First Essex.
+At the time of acquisition, Ensignbus had a young vehicle fleet of 55 buses.

+Depots

-First Essex operates four bus depots in the cities of Colchester, and Chelmsford, and the towns of Basildon and Hadleigh.
-The outstation at Great Dunmow has closed, with services transferring to Chelmsford depot.
-Harwich depot was closed in late 2013; its services are now either run by Colchester depot or have changed operators to Hedingham & Chambers.
-The Braintree depot was closed in late 2015; all of its services are now either run by Stephensons of Essex (21, 30, 131, 132 - converted to 38/38A) or by the Chelmsford depot (70, 352).
+First Essex operates four bus depots in the cities of Chelmsford and Colchester, and the towns of Basildon and Hadleigh: